Constitutional Convention (United States)

 Several broad outlines were proposed and debated, notably Madison's Virginia Plan and William Paterson's New Jersey Plan.
 The Virginia Plan was selected as the basis for the new government, and the delegates quickly reached consensus on a general blueprint of a federal government which has three branches (legislative, executive, and judicial) along with the basic role of each branch.
 However, disagreement over the specific design and powers of the branches delayed progress for weeks and threatened the success of the convention.
-The most contentious disputes involved the legislature, specifically the composition and election procedures for the Senate as the upper legislative house of a bicameral Congress, and whether proportional representation (Note: Not to be confused with proportional representation, an electoral system that typically elects multiple members of a party to a legislature based on that party's percentage of a popular vote.) was to be defined by a state's geography or by its population.
+The most contentious disputes involved the legislature, specifically the composition and election procedures for the Senate as the upper legislative house of a bicameral Congress, and whether proportional representation (Note: a proportional allocation of the seats in the legislative houses among the states; not to be confused with proportional representation in its modern sense of an electoral system that typically elects multiple members of a party to a legislature based on that party's percentage of a popular vote.) was to be defined by a state's geography or by its population.

 The role of the executive was also hotly debated, including the key issues of whether to divide the executive power among three people or vest the power in a single chief executive to be called the President; how a president would be elected; the length of a presidential term and the number of allowable terms; what offenses should be impeachable; and whether judges should be chosen by the legislature or the executive.
 Slavery was also a highly contentious issue, with delegates debating the inclusion of a fugitive slave clause, the potential abolition of the slave trade, and whether enslaved individuals should be counted for purposes of proportional representation.
 A significant portion of the Convention's time was devoted to resolving these matters.